Aero has come to Road Bike Tires and it makes a Difference

 The Continental Aero 111 outperforms all its competitors in the wind tunnel

 The same wind tunnel data was also provided to compare the Aero 111 tire to the six other top-performing premium road bike tires: Schwalbe Pro Aero 28mm, Enve SES Road 25mm, Vittoria Corsa Speed TLR G+ 2.0 25mm, Cadex Aero Tubeless 25mm, Pirelli P Zero Race TLR 25 mm and finally Schwalbe Pro One.
-Unfortunately, the Continental GP5000 S TR was omitted from this graph, and the greyish color coding makes it a little difficult to discern the data.
+Unfortunately, the Continental GP5000 S TR was omitted from this graph, and the greyish color coding makes it a little tricky to discern the data.
 Anyway, let’s dig into the results.

-Finally, the Vittoria and ENVE, as well as the Continently GP 5000 S TR, all show pretty early detachment and no improvements in aerodynamics.
+Finally, the Vittoria and ENVE, as well as the Continental GP 5000 S TR, all exhibit noticeable detachment and no improvements in aerodynamics.
 This is also no surprise, as both tires are relatively slick, which is known to be a disadvantage.
 Both manufacturers will likely improve their design in future models, as aerodynamics is now the new frontier in high-performance road bike tires.

 How did this article change your ride?